ayalasher/spotifymusic/README.md

-A spotify clone mobile app using supabase , expo react native and the spotify API .
+A spotify clone mobile app using expo react native and the spotify API .